Staff strikes close Scottish schools as union warns against imposing pay offer

 Wednesday’s action is part of rolling strikes by Unison members, scheduled to take place across the country in the coming weeks after the union rejected a pay offer from the Convention of Scottish Local Authorities (Cosla).

-The Unite and GMB unions accepted the offer, but Mark Ferguson, chairman of Unison’s local government committee, said it is below the rate of inflation and his union is looking for “an inflation-proofed offer”.
+The Unite and GMB unions accepted the offer, but Mark Ferguson, chairman of Unison Scotland’s local government committee, said it is below the rate of inflation and his union is looking for “an inflation-proofed offer”.

 Following reports Cosla may be planning to impose the offer, he urged it not to do so.